SU-SWS/sdss-year-in-review/README.md

 # Asset Proxy for Storyblok CDN

-This repo contains redirect rules to mask the asset CDN from storyblock.
+This repo contains redirect rules to mask the asset CDN from storyblok.

 To use: